 Vertigo in Adults

-Vertigo in adults in most commonly associated with migraine headaches, BPPV, or cervicogenic dizziness.
-It is important to note that there are often multiple conditions with overlapping symptoms involved in adults suffering with vertigo.
+Vertigo in adults is most commonly associated with migraine headaches, BPPV, or cervicogenic dizziness.
+It is important to note that there are often multiple conditions with overlapping symptoms involved in adults suffering from vertigo.
 For example, it is common to have vertigo in combination with migraines and neck pain.
-These are all conditions that can be traced to a cause in neck dysfunction, and effectively treating the cervical spine can result in alleviation of many or all of these symptoms in certain individuals.
+These are all conditions that can be traced to a cause of neck dysfunction, and effectively treating the cervical spine can alleviate many or all of these symptoms in certain individuals.

 Vertigo in Children

-In children, vertigo symptoms are commonly caused by conditions such as ear infections, concussions, or severe fever/infection.
-It is important to understand the pertinent health history, mechanism of onset, and other key indicators for pediatric patients suffering with vertigo.
+In children, vertigo symptoms are commonly caused by ear infections, concussions, or severe fever/infection.
+It is important to understand the pertinent health history, mechanism of onset, and other key indicators for pediatric patients suffering from vertigo.
 Cervicogenic dizziness can also affect a pediatric population, and other conditions such as ear infections and poor posture have also been linked to cervical spine dysfunction.

 Chiropractic Diagnosis for Vertigo

 Chiropractic diagnosis in vertigo cases will be focused on identifying a cervicogenic cause and ruling out other life-threatening causes.
 The process generally starts with a consultation to identifying risk factors for upper cervical subluxation, a complete health history, and an understanding of associated signs and symptoms.
 Diagnostic testing will then be performed to measure structural displacements of the upper cervical spine, nerve system dysfunction, and other key indicators of cervicogenic issues such as postural imbalances, range of motion deficiencies, and balance and coordination issues.